Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 The most common strategies to treat feeding difficulties in cerebral palsy patients include:

-- Oral-motor therapy: This involves improving a child’s ability to move their mouth, tongue, and lips during eating.
+- Oral-Motor Therapy: This involves improving a child’s ability to move their mouth, tongue, and lips during eating.

-- Postural therapy: Improving the positioning of your child during meals can help them swallow more easily.
+- Postural Therapy: Improving the positioning of your child during meals can help them swallow more easily.

-- Nutritional counseling: A dietitian can provide advice on how to meet your child’s nutritional needs and increase the consumption of certain foods.
+- Nutritional Counseling: A dietitian can provide advice on how to meet your child’s nutritional needs and increase the consumption of certain foods.

-- Modified diets: Adapting meals to include softer, easier-to-swallow foods can make eating more comfortable.
+- Modified Diets: Adapting meals to include softer, easier-to-swallow foods can make eating more comfortable.

 - Medication: In some cases, medications can be used to reduce acid reflux and aid with digestion.

-- Gastrostomy tube: This is a surgically-placed, permanent feeding tube that bypasses the mouth and stomach to deliver food directly into the small intestine.
+- Gastrostomy Tube: This is a surgically placed, permanent feeding tube that bypasses the mouth and stomach to deliver food directly into the small intestine.
 It can be an effective way of providing nutrition in severe cases of feeding difficulties.

 By employing the right strategies, it is possible to improve feeding difficulties in cerebral palsy patients.
 Although it can be challenging, with the proper support and guidance, children with cerebral palsy can live a healthy life.